Kat’s story | endometriosis

 “The surgeon told me, there is no cure, they don’t know what causes it, and there are few effective treatment options.
 At 19, when I heard for the first time that there was a high chance I would be unable to have children, it didn’t really register as something real,” Kat says.

-Debilitating, crippling pain
+Debilitating crippling pain of endometriosis

 Kat was prescribed medications and made lifestyle (diet and exercise) changes, but at age 28, the endometriosis was so bad, she was missing work and university.